Commando501/Discord-Ranked-Bot/PATCH_LOG.md

 This file serves as an index to all patch logs, organized by time period.

-- 2025-05-26: Added rank image support to represent player ranks in web and Discord interfaces

 ## Recent Changes
 See [2025-Q2.md](./patch_logs/2025-Q2.md) for the most recent changes.
 - 2025-05-25: Fixed rank tier editing UI to display input fields when edit button is clicked